In Depth Baby Product Reviews Led by a Pediatrician

 Budget

 The double stroller lineup offers a wide range of prices.
-You should consider what you can afford and how long you hope to use the stroller.
+Consider what you can afford and how long you plan to use the stroller.
 Why?
-The longevity of a stroller might impact the quality, which often impacts the overall price.
-You might need to stretch your budget or save up to find the right stroller to meet your long-term goals.
+The longevity of a stroller might impact the quality, which often affects the overall price.
+You may need to adjust your budget or save up to find the right stroller that meets your long-term goals.
 Choosing the right stroller the first time can save you money compared to buying two over time.
-Nothing is more frustrating than replacing a broken stroller a year before you were done strolling when a slightly higher quality, more expensive stroller would have lasted longer.
+Nothing is more frustrating than replacing a broken stroller a year before you were done strolling, when a slightly higher-quality, more expensive stroller would have lasted longer.

 double stroller - we&#039;ve tested over 40 double strollers since 2013, but here are three...